cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 ### How your memory quota works

 Every application instance or running task uses some amount of your organizaton's memory quota.
-The amount of memory used by your running tasks and applications must not exceed your memory quota.
+The amount of memory used by your running tasks and started applications must not exceed your memory quota.

+### Memory overhead for staging applications

-**Important caveat:** In order to stage existing or new applications, [CloudFoundry currently requires 1 GB of memory overhead by default](https://github.com/cloudfoundry/capi-release/blob/a172ff232ab6befdc8f9a55b17bd20cc1a3eeb40/jobs/cloud_controller_ng/spec#L913), so the **available memory for your running applications and tasks is actually your organization's memory quota minus 1 GB**.
+In order to stage existing or new applications, [CloudFoundry currently requires 1 GB of memory overhead by default](https://github.com/cloudfoundry/capi-release/blob/a172ff232ab6befdc8f9a55b17bd20cc1a3eeb40/jobs/cloud_controller_ng/spec#L913), meaning you

 ### Example